ModìLite is the ECHOLASER Thermal Ablation treatment for neck lesions, namely benign thyroid nodules.

 Teresa Rago, MD

-Assistant Professor of Endocrinology Department, Cisanello Hospital (Pisa) – Italy
+Head physician of the Endocrinology Department, Cisanello Hospital (Pisa) – Italy

 Multicentric Randomized Controlled Study of Percutaneous Laser Ablation Versus Follow Up in Benign Thyroid Nodules.
 Long Term Results